 The Arctic fox (Vulpes lagopus) is often underappreciated, though to be fair it has inspired an entire outdoor gear brand in Sweden (Fjällräven being the Swedish word for ‘The Arctic Fox’).
 It’s an impressive little critter found across northern Europe, Asia and North America.
-It is, as it’s name suggests, a relative of foxes, though it is smaller at 76-110cm in length.
+It is, as it’s name suggests, a relative of foxes, though it is smaller at 76-110 cm in length.
 They are incredibly hardy creatures and stay active throughout winter unlike many other Arctic mammals, such as the polar bear who hibernates.
 To survive in the cold they have very compact bodies which reduces heat loss (which if you think of the opposite, elephants have massive ears potentially to help them release as much heat as possible in the toasty Savannah).
-They also have incredibly warm fur which is made up of many layers which trap air to insulate them, so much so that they won’t shiver until temperatures of -70oc (-94 o F).
+They also have incredibly warm fur which is made up of many layers which trap air to insulate them.
+This insulation is so effective that they won’t shiver until temperatures of -70oC (-94 o F).
 Under this they have a layer of cosy fat.
-As there is less food around in winter, the Arctic foxes make the most of summer and try to put on as much weight as possible.
+As there is less food around in winter, the Arctic foxes make the most of summer and try to put on as much weight as possible storing this energy as their fat in winter.

-Their diet is mostly made up of lemmings, as well as other small creatures like hares, birds and bird eggs, and fish.
-They are scavangers so if they come across a carcass that something else has killed they will make the most of that too.
+Their diet is mostly made up of lemmings, as well as other small creatures like hares, fish, birds and bird eggs.
+They are scavengers so if they come across a carcass that something else has killed they will make the most of that too.
 They’re also not opposed to a bit of greenery, and will eat seaweed, berries and other plants.
 Apart from battling the elements, Arctic foxes also have to watch out for wolves which sometimes attack their underground dens, and in warmer regions Arctic foxes are sometimes preyed on by red foxes from the south.
 Sometimes when the food situation is dire, polar bears may go after them as well.

 Hunting and Stealth